WMF-Industries/Terios/README.md

 # Terios
-A Texture Pack similar to NeonNights, currently in beta stage.
+A Texture Pack recoloring Serpulo using Erekir palette, currently in beta stage. | Now on Steam!
-Also known as NeonNights 2.0 |
-Now on Steam!